Post By RelatedRelated Post

 1. Fuel System Preparation

 Add fuel stabilizer/conditioner to the fuel tank.
-Run engine for five minutes to distribute conditioned fuel through fuel system.
+Run the engine for five minutes to distribute conditioned fuel through the fuel system.
 Stop engine, allow it to cool, and drain fuel tank or run engine until it stops.
 Either choke or prime the engine, restart it a third time and allow it to run until it stops.
 Continue to attempt to restart the engine until it no longer will start.
 While the engine is still warm, change the engine oil (and filter, as applicable), if this service is due.

 2. Cylinder/Piston Care

 Slowly pull recoil starter until resistance is felt due to compression pressure, then stop.
-Release starter tension slowly to prevent engine from reversing due to compression pressure.
+Release starter tension slowly to prevent the engine from reversing due to compression pressure.
 This position closes both the intake and exhaust ports to prevent outside air entry, which can result in corrosion of the cylinder bore.